snafees21/Todo-Zen/README.md

 - User will be able to click "add task" and be sent to the corresponding page.
 - User will be able to delete tasks
 - When setting a task, user will be able to assign a date and time for that task.
-- User will be able to push a button labeled "Reminder" and be sent to the corresponding page.
+- User will be able to see their tasks on a Calendar.

 ### Nice-to-have features
 - User will be able to search for tasks in the search bar.